 Fig. 6: A comparison of computational times for generating initial condition files across networks listed in Table I under the three seeding scenarios listed in Table II.
 The total run time consists of the times to compute metrics, filter nodes, sample seed nodes, and write output files.
-Each bar is the average of five runs.
+Each bar is the average of five runs, where initial conditions are computed for one iteration in each run.
 A few of these cases are elaborated in Table III.
 For the scenario Deg-Betw, some data are missing for very large networks.
 This is due to the long computation times required by the betweenness centrality metric.